dr-ni/onboard/README.md

 To build Debian packages from the source, two scripts are available:
 - `build_debs.sh`: Creates the `.deb` packages and related metadata.
-- `install_debs_with_local_repo.sh`: Sets up a local repository and installs the packages on a target system.
+- `apt_install_debs.sh`: Sets up a local repository and installs the packages on a target system.

 ---